jkalleberg/DV-TrioTrain/README.md

 # DV-TrioTrain v0.8

 DeepVariant-TrioTrain is an automated pipeline for extending DeepVariant (DV), a deep-learning-based germline variant caller.
-See the [original DeepVariant github page](https://github.com/google/deepvariant) to learn more.
+See the [original DeepVariant GitHub page](https://github.com/google/deepvariant) to learn more.

 ## Table of Contents